H&F Disability Forum Planning Group (DFPG)

 We will choose Hammersmith & Fulham Disability Forum Planning Group members using the information they give about their experience and skills, and how strong that information is.
 We will make sure that the group can include the diversity of Disabled residents in the borough in its work.

-Applications will be looked at by a group including Disabled people and a councillor.
+Applications will be looked at by a group including Disabled people and a senior council officer.

 What to do if you are interested in this role